-In most countries or regions, 'official' books give a mass of general background information on that country e.g. Hong Kong - an Official Handbook, issued by the Hong Kong government.
+Most countries or regions publish 'official' books that give a mass of general background information on that country: an example is Hong Kong an Official Handbook, issued by the Hong Kong government.
 Similar publications are available for most countries and are normally provided free of charge from information departments of embassies.
 If one is carrying out research relating to a particular country, such a handbook will supply general background data.